Prokuon/CardputerLLM/README.md

-# CardputerLLM Case - Enclosure for Carputer && Module LLM
+# CardputerLLM - Enclosure for Carputer && Module LLM

 This print kit is designed for GOROman's LLMCardputer project.
 For details, visit: [GOROman/LLMCardputer](https://github.com/GOROman/LLMCardputer)